Murray Frum

-Biography

-Frum was born to a Jewish family on September 3, 1931, the only child of Saul and Rivka Frum, who had emigrated from Poland the year before.
+He was born to a Jewish family on September 3, 1931, the only child of Saul and Rivka Frum, who had emigrated from Poland the year before.
 Most of their family who stayed in Poland were murdered in the Holocaust.
 His parents operated a grocery store in Toronto.
 Frum attended King Edward Public School and in 1950, graduated from the Harbord Collegiate Institute.
 In 1956, he graduated with a degree in dentistry from the University of Toronto.
 In 1970 he left dentistry to become a real estate developer (the Frum Development Group) and made his fortune developing suburban strip malls.

 Frum was a collector of African art and donated over 80 pieces to the Art Gallery of Ontario, one of the largest in North America; and along with his son-in-law, Howard Sokolowski, built the gallery in which the collection is housed.
 He later expanded into Renaissance art.
 In 2007, he donated Bernini's 17th-century bronze of the crucifixion to the Art Gallery of Ontario which he bought while its origin was uncertain (it was later appraised at $50 million).
 Frum served on the boards of the Stratford Festival, the Canadian Centre for Advanced Film Study, and the Art Gallery of Ontario.